Kerem-Haeger/filmhive_backend/TESTING.md

 ## Testing Overview

-The FilmHive API uses Django's built-in test framework with `APITestCase` from Django REST Framework for comprehensive endpoint testing.
+The FilmHive API uses Django's built-in test framework with `APITestCase` from Django REST Framework for automated endpoint testing of the core features.

 **Testing Strategy:**
 - Automated unit and integration tests for all major features